- Many companies treat SEO as an afterthought, first developing a marketing strategy and the corresponding initiatives, campaigns, and assets.

 Superior User Experience (UX)

-With this in mind, developing a marketing strategy that delivers a better experience has critical ramifications for your brand.
+With this in mind, developing a digital marketing strategy that delivers a better experience has critical ramifications for your brand.
 And used correctly, SEO significantly influences your site visitors’ experience.

 In fact, search engine optimization and your site’s user experience (UX) are codependent.
 When you do great SEO, you’ll attract the right people to the right pages in your site.
 As a result, you’ll likely deliver a positive user experience.